popphp/docs/getting_started/services.rst

     $services->set('bar', 'MyApp\SomeService->bar');
     $service['baz'] = 'MyApp\SomeService->baz';

-Then, you can retrieve a service a number of ways:
+Then, you can retrieve a service in a number of ways:

 .. code-block:: php